Posted in Recipes on 30.11.2020

 And much like the PSL, these sticky buns also have real pumpkin in them, giving them that wonderful autumny orange glow!
 The other magical ingredient is of course Pumpkin Spice flavouring from Foodie Flavours.
 Like all their flavourings and essences they just make life that little bit easier – great flavour without a tonne of ingredients and faff.
 And because they’re such an intense flavour, only a few drops are needed for a recipe.

-I was actually standing there sniffing this particular bottle and commented to Phil that I’d actually wear this as a fragrance!
+I was actually standing there sniffing this particular bottle and thought I’d actually wear this as a fragrance!
 It smells sweet, spicy and a little bit citrusy.
-Wonder if they’ve thought of making a line of vegan shower gels, shampoos etc?!
+Wonder if they’ve ever considered making a line of vegan shower gels, shampoos etc?!

 Please don’t be intimidated by making your own bread dough.
 It really is a very simple process.